 A typical backpack’s fabric is pretty simple.
 Thread is woven together in two directions (weft and warp).

 WIkipedia Creative Commons

 No matter how tightly you weave a fabric, however, there will always be holes between the threads that let water pass through.
-If water can pass through, you can't count on keeping your stuff dry in the rain.
+If water can pass through, you can't count on keeping your stuff dry in a downpour.

-Other backpack makers spray or glue a water-resistant coating to the back of their fabrics.
+Other backpacks use a water-resistant coating on the back of their fabrics.
 These coatings are effective in the short term but eventually wear off when exposed to the elements.

 A travel backpack should be your trusted companion for years to come.
-You shouldn't have to buy a new bag just because the spray-on waterproofing flaked off.
+You shouldn't have to buy a new bag just because the spray-on water-resistance wore off.